 Senior Citizens’ Saving Scheme, RBI Taxable Bonds, Real State, and Gold are the best investment options in India for the long term with great returns.

-Cash Equity and Derivatives are the best investment options in India for short term with high risk and high profits.
+Cash Equity and Derivatives are the best investment options in India for the short term with high risk and high profits.